sheiksaga/hugo-blog/content/posts/sharpen-an-axe-for-longer.md

 Just use a CSS framework for the landing site and a static site generator geared to blogs for the posts page.

-In my case this would be TailwindCSS and Hugo + Papermod.
-I could have saved a ton of headache earlier, by just spending some time with the really well written documentation online.
-I was being extra lazy and thought writing from scratch would be easier than learning something new [^4].
+In my case this would be [TailwindCSS](https://tailwindcss.com/) and [Hugo](https://gohugo.io/) + [Papermod](https://github.com/adityatelange/hugo-PaperMod).
+I could have saved a ton of headache earlier, by spending some time with the really well written documentation online.
+I was being extra lazy and thought writing ex nihilo would be easier than learning something new [^4].

 ### The exception that proves the rule